pjborowiecki/ARKA-Veterinary-Clinic-Page-and-Appointment-Booking-System/README.md

 ## ToDo

+- [ ] Style and complete the appointment booking dialog
 - [ ] Fix urls and paths (dashboard, reservations, settings, etc.)
 - [ ] Decide on the type of time slots and update the data schema
 - [ ] Fix server actions